ColteRodriguez/PixLab/README.md

     # if both works, let's just exit
     exit()

+Then whe you download and want to run code in the PixLab repo, simple cd into the code folder and run

+    conda activate geo

 This is an obnoxious step, and, while it isn't strictly required to run the code in the repo, it will lead to fewer errors

 ### Documented Errors, Bugs, and, fixes <a name="Documented_Errors_Bugs_and_fixes"></a>